 Discover more about Jarman Award-winning Martin in a series of events to accompany the exhibition, including a discussion between the artist and feminist film theorist Laura Mulvey.
-Full details on page 14.
-Tonight The World Until 7 Apr See page 14 for details Part of Life Rewired
+Full details on page 33.

+Tonight The World

+Until 7 Apr See page 33 for details Part of Life Rewired

-Poetry powerhouse marks 10 year Over the last decade, the Barbican Young Poets programme has seen dozens of talented aspiring writers from a variety of disciplines hone their skills through mentoring from poet Jacob Sam-La Rose.
-Discover some of the most exciting new While they may describe themselves as voices of the future at a showcase of performance poets, page poets, spoken word artists, or even rappers, over each sixthis year's cohort of young poets. month course, they work with Sam-La Rose Barbican Young Poets Showcase and other poets to push their creativity.
-See page 11 for details Alumni from the programme have gone on to have glittering careers, including Victoria Adukwei-Bulley, who has completed multiple residencies in the US, Brazil and at London's V&A Museum; Travis Alazabanza, whose performance, writing and theatre work have made them one of the most exciting new queer artistic voices in London; Aisling Fahey, who became Young Poet Laureate for London (2014-2015); and Theresa Lola, whose debut full-length poetry collection is being published February 2019.
+Poetry powerhouse marks 10 year

+Over the last decade, the Barbican Young Poets programme has seen dozens of talented aspiring writers from a variety of disciplines hone their skills through mentoring from poet Jacob Sam-La Rose.

+While they may describe themselves as performance poets, page poets, spoken word artists, or even rappers, over each six-month course, they work with Sam-La Rose and other poets to push their creativity.

+Alumni from the programme have gone on to have glittering careers, including Victoria Adukwei-Bulley, who has completed multiple residencies in the US, Brazil and at London's V&A Museum; Travis Alazabanza, whose performance, writing and theatre work have made them one of the most exciting new queer artistic voices in London; Aisling Fahey, who became Young Poet Laureate for London (2014-2015); and Theresa Lola, whose debut full-length poetry collection is being published February 2019.